igniterealtime/Smack/documentation/extensions/muc.md

 // Get a MultiUserChat using MultiUserChatManager MultiUserChat muc = manager.getMultiUserChat("myroom@conference.jabber.org");

-// Create the room
-muc.create("testbot");

-// Send an empty room configuration form which indicates that we want
-// an instant room
+// Create the room and send an empty configuration form to make this an instant room muc.create("testbot").makeInstant();
-muc.sendConfigurationForm(new Form(DataForm.Type.submit));
 ```

 In this example we can see how to create a reserved room.
 The form is